 Sous Vide Bacon Egg Bites

-These bites are the perfect on the go keto breakfast and a good post-workout meal for those of you who like to work out in the morning before work.
+These bites are the perfect on-the-go keto breakfast and an excellent post-workout meal for those of you who like to work out in the morning before work.

-Brandi from Stay Snatched says that she used to regularly make egg white muffins in the oven, but found that they ended up a bit dried out and not evenly cooked.
+Brandi from Stay Snatched says that she regularly made egg white muffins in the oven but found that they were a bit dried out and not evenly cooked.

-She likes a sous vide texture and in making these in an instant pot, she could achieve this texture.
+She likes sous vide texture, and by making these in an instant pot, she could achieve this texture.

 Recipe and Photo Credit – StaySnatched.com